Pricing, bundling, and driver behavior in crowdsourced delivery: Computational study

 \subsection{Sensitivity analysis}

 In this section, we analyze the four key criteria (acceptance probability, compensation, detour, and bundle size) of the offers made to occasional drivers using best-known solutions.
-In the following paragraphs, we examine the sensitivity of these factors to variations in the number of tasks, the driver to task ratio, the behavioral classes of drivers, and the distribution patterns of these classes.
+In the following paragraphs, we examine the sensitivity of these factors to variations in the number of tasks, the driver to task ratio, the behavioral classes of drivers, and the distribution patterns of these classes. \blue{The additional results provided in \cref{sec:md} of the electronic companion show that all general trends confirmed in the following subsections remain valid for instances with multiple depots, spatially clustered tasks, and drivers with heterogeneous capacities.}